-The Institute’s symbol is derived from the Younger Futhark runic alphabet, combining the characters "K” () representing knowledge with the character "A” () for action, both of which we must possess to be aware of ourselves and engage our surroundings.
-It represents freedom to move through your world safely and confidently.
+The Institute’s symbol combines two runic characters, “K” () representing knowledge, and “A” () for action, both of which we must possess to be aware of ourselves and our surroundings and to function safely.
+It symbolizes your freedom to move through your world confidently.

 Dan became a full-time writer after retiring from the military in 2016.
 His last book, Alone at Dawn (Grand Central, 2019) was a New York Times and Amazon #1 international bestseller focused on the world’s least known yet deadliest special operations force and the U.S. Air Force’s greatest hero in half a century, Medal of Honor recipient John Chapman.
-It is soon to be a major motion picture from MGM studios starring Jake Gyllenhaal.
-Dan is intimately involved with the production as an executive producer.
+It is soon to be a major motion picture from MGM studios.

 A purveyor of adrenaline-fueled endeavors, he holds the Guinness World Record for most BASE jumps in 24 hours (201), a charity event he conducted to support children who have lost a parent in special operations through the Special Operations Warrior Foundation.
 He is also a professional-rated demonstration skydiver, speedwing pilot and volunteer ski instructor with Wasatch Adaptive Sports, helping those with disabilities to experience the joy of downhill skiing.